 But as I was laying out all the things I needed to get done, a question popped into my head:

-These are altered templates of what I used for my monthly and weekly planner pages- they’ll fit legal sized paper, which mean they give you lots of room to write without feeling cramped!
+These are altered templates of what I used for my monthly and weekly planner pages- they’ll fit legal sized paper, which means they give you lots of room to write without feeling cramped!
 You can save them by right clicking the links below: